qualiaa/simon/README.md

 after some idle time, based on whether the laptop is on AC or battery power.

-Supports arbitrary actions with different times for AC/battery via a profile file the path to which is set in `$HOME/.config/simon/config.sh`
+Supports arbitrary actions with different times for AC/battery via a profile file, the path to which is set in `$HOME/.config/simon/config.sh`

 `simon` uses `sysfs`/`procfs` where possible, but currently uses `systemd` for avoiding conflicts with other sleeps - this shouldn't be too hard to swap out if